adeel-iqbal/smit-agentic-admin/README.md

 ### 🚀 Want This For Your Institute?

-This system is designed as a **customizable solution** for educational institutions, training centers, and organizations managing large student databases.
-I offer:
+This system is available as a customizable product for educational institutions, training centers, and organizations managing large student databases.
+Whether you need this exact solution or something tailored to your specific requirements, I offer:

 - ✅ **Custom Deployment** - Tailored to your infrastructure
-- ✅ **Feature Extensions** - SMS integration, LMS connections, payment gateways
+- ✅ **Feature Extensions** - SMS integration, LMS connections, payment gateways and more
 - ✅ **White-Label Branding** - Your logo, colors, domain
 - ✅ **Training & Support** - Full documentation & onboarding
 - ✅ **Multi-Tenant Architecture** - Host multiple institutes on one platform